 Musica passion for storytelling through song

-Katie’s clear, agile soprano and petite frame are well-suited to soubrette roles as well as “boy soprano” pants roles.
-Previous roles include Edith in The Pirates of Penzance and The Cousin in Madama Butterfly (Tacoma Opera), Chloe in Princess Ida (Seattle Gilbert & Sullivan Society), and Peep-Bo in The Mikado (Northwest Savoyards).
-Her favorite roles include Zerlina from Mozart’s Don Giovanni, Baby Doe from Moore’s Ballad of Baby Doe, and Almirena from Handel’s Rinaldo.
+Katie’s clear, agile mezzo-soprano voice and petite frame are well-suited to lyric mezzo repertoire, with a high coloratura extension uncommon in mezzo singers that makes her a sought-after “switch hitter” in soubrette soprano roles as well.
+Previous roles include Edith in The Pirates of Penzance, and The Cousin in Madama Butterfly (Tacoma Opera), Chloe in Princess Ida (Seattle Gilbert & Sullivan Society), and Peep-Bo in The Mikado (Northwest Savoyards).
+Her favorite roles include Cherubino from Mozart’s Le Nozze di Figaro, Yum Yum from Gilbert & Sullivan’s The Mikado, and Almirena from Handel’s Rinaldo.
 Read résumé

 Sacred music tells the compelling story of God’s incredible love of humankind, sung with sincerity.
 As a church soloist, Katie has performed tours in Sweden, Thailand, and the USA.
 Her experience as a liturgical soloist and choral section leader and her education at Seattle Pacific University give her a wide range of knowledge in songs of faith from oratorio to simple hymns and traditional songs.
 Her company, Seasons Caroling Co, specializes in providing beautiful, event-appropriate vocal music for weddings, memorials, and the Christmas season.